Carleton University: the future of Journalism is here

 A flagship for nearly 75 years and counting

 Three of the first six degrees granted by Carleton in October 1946 were awarded to Journalism students.

-The university’s journalism program was launched in October 1945, partly in response to the strong demand for instruction in the field coming from soldiers who returned to Ottawa after the Second World War.
+The university’s journalism program was launched in October 1945, partly in response to the strong demand for instruction coming from soldiers who returned to Ottawa after the Second World War.

-The program was spearheaded after 1947 by the distinguished newspaper columnist, historian and public servant Wilfrid Eggleston, widely viewed today as the father of journalism education in Canada.
+The program was soon spearheaded by the distinguished newspaper columnist, historian and public servant Wilfrid Eggleston, who is widely viewed today as the father of journalism education in Canada.